EleotleCram/jshamcrest/doc/modules/operator.rst

    Generic assert function to be used for easy integration with testing frameworks.
 Usage example::

-       // After add the following method to your testing framework...
+       // Add the following method to your testing framework...

        function iAssertThat(actualValue, matcherOrValue, message) {
            return JsHamcrest.Operators.assert(actualValue, matcherOrValue, {